james-phelan/mongoDBSnippets/mongodbTestCerts/README.md

 # Test certificates for MongoDB

 This demo shows how to set up a certificate authority using `openssl` and use it to generate client and server certificates for use with MongoDB.
+Suitable for testing only and no recommended for production use.

+X509 certificates are created via the [mongod/mongodSetup.sh](mongod/mongodSetup.sh), X509 authenticated user is added via the [mongod/createDBUser.js](mongod/createDBUser.js) script.

 ## Usage